Understanding small areas: spatial analysis of population and neighbourhood data

 explore novel near-real time user-generated data from social media

-Hands on training introduces participants to powerful spatial analysis software (ArcGIS) as well as the programming language R. Practical sessions are interspersed with lecture and discussions to contextualise and consolidate learning.
+Hands on training introduces participants to powerful statistical and spatial analysis software (SPSS and ArcGIS) as well as the programming language R. Practical sessions are interspersed with lecture and discussions to contextualise and consolidate learning.
 Examples are drawn from the UK and are applicable in an international context and in a variety of application areas at different spatial scales.

 Population and neighbourhood data are widely used by the academic, policy-making and commercial sectors.